 5.2.a Less Than $10,000, Includes Travel

 If a speaker’s or participant’s fee is less than $10,000 and includes travel expenses, complete a Spend Authorization in Workday to obtain approval to pay for services.
 See BPPM 95.01, 95.20, and 95.25 and the Workday Create Spend Authorization reference guide and the Create Expense Report reference guide for procedures on completing the Spend Authorization and the Expense Report in Workday.

-If the speaker fee is $10,000 or more, complete a purchasing Requisition in Workday as indicated under Contract Request.
-See BPPM 70.10, BPPM 95.25, and the Workday Create Requisition reference guide.
+If the speaker fee is $10,000 or more, complete a purchasing Requisition in Workday as indicated under Section 8.1.
+See BPPM 70.10, BPPM 95.25, and the Workday Create Contract Request reference guide.)

 Prior to any contact with a prospective contractor, departmental personnel are to carefully consider the project.
 Considerations might include the nature of the problem, the source and availability of funds, the scope of the services desired, and the type and extent of the preliminary information to be shared with prospective contractors.